theyellowknight/BudgetTrackerr/README.md

 # BudgetTrackerr

-A simple Chrome extension to track your budget and expenses.
+A simple Chrome extension to track your budget and expenses..

 ## Features